Helping Your Child Manage Depression

 -

 Give your child over-the-counter and prescription medicines only as told by your child's health care provider.
-Communicate any side effects you may notice.
+Tell your child's health care provider about any side effects.

 -